How to be a better leader: 4 practical ideas!

 The goal is for you as a leader to get to know your team members.
 But an equally important goal is for your team to get to know each other well too!

-On a designated day, which in their case is Thursday, they take time out and perform Teambuilding exercises:
+On a designated day, which in their case is Thursday, they perform Teambuilding exercises:

-We one week did an exercise that was low/high impact with up-beat music.
-We played MadLib Mission Statement game, as well as The Barter Puzzle, Truth/Lie.
-Here is the link to a few of the games we employed over the last 7 months.”
+“One week we did an exercise that was low/high impact with up-beat music.
+We played MadLib Mission Statement game, as well as The Barter Puzzle, Truth/Lie.”

 How did the teambuilding exercises contribute to employee wellbeing?